zoisite-rb/zoisite-rb/guides/source/upgrading_zoisite.md

 ### Active Record Observer and Action Controller Sweeper

-`ActiveRecord::Observer` and `ActionController::Caching::Sweeper` have been extracted to the `rails-observers` gem.
-You will need to add the `rails-observers` gem if you require these features.
+`ActiveRecord::Observer` and `ActionController::Caching::Sweeper` have been extracted to the `zoisite-observers` gem.
+You will need to add the `zoisite-observers` gem if you require these features.

-### sprockets-rails
+### sprockets-zoisite

 * `assets:precompile:primary` and `assets:precompile:all` have been removed.
 Use `assets:precompile` instead.
 * The `config.assets.compress` option should be changed to [`config.assets.js_compressor`][] like so for instance: